numbas/editor-docs/source/upload-vle.rst

     At least Blackboard 9.1 Service Pack 6 is required to run Numbas exams.
 There's no way of checking your Blackboard version from within Blackboard, so check with your server admin that you're using a sufficiently recent version.

+Click to watch a screencast taking you through the instructions below:

 .. raw:: html

     <div style="text-align: center;"><iframe src="http://player.vimeo.com/video/58532194" width="600" height="337" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>